 How to get started

-Admins and end users: No action is required.
-To check whether an add-on has been migrated, search for it in the G Suite Marketplace.
+• Admins and end users: No action is required.
+To check whether an add-on has been migrated, search for it in the G Suite Marketplace

-Developers: Drive apps and Editor Add-ons must have a G Suite Marketplace listing prior to September 9, 2019.
+• Developers: Drive apps and Editor Add-ons must have a G Suite Marketplace listing prior to September 9, 2019.
 For more information on how to migrate your add-ons, see here for Drive developers and here for Editors developers.

 While presenting, press “B” to turn your screen black or “W” to turn your screen white.
 You can resume presenting by using any other keyboard or mouse action.
 To see more keyboard shortcuts for Google Slides, see this article in our Help Center.

-Looping and auto advance time options for presentations New options allow you to set auto advance time in present mode and presentation looping.
+New options allow you to set auto advance time in present mode and presentation looping.
 You can access these options by clicking Settings (gear icon) in the presentation navigation bar.
 Your settings will be applied once you hit play and begin your presentation.

 With these settings, you can easily set your presentation to loop, which is useful when presenting at a conference or for displaying information on a kiosk.
 To learn more about presenting in Slides, see our Help Center.